loqoman/labRS-232/src/OSMO_2020/pyLabManager/README.md

 ## OSMO 2020 Serial Command Structure

 The theory was, if enough log files were collected and analyzed carefully enough, you could get a good idea of what the command structure was, even without a users manuel.
 Thus, a **majoiry** of the commands and their respective byte patterns have been found.
+In the following documentation, the quotation marks denote the start and end of a message.
+They are not included in the sent message.

 ### Recall Results
   * Header : 19 Bytes